 The analyzer's response factor is obtained by introducing a methane calibration gas to the calibrated JUM.
-The response factor is obtained by dividing the methane (in ppmv) by the propane (ppmv) when a methane calibration gas is introduced to the JUM 109A analyzer.
+The response factor is then calculated by dividing the methane channel response by the THC channel response.

 A drawing of the Method 25A sampling train used for the testing program is presented as Figure 2.
 Protocol 1 gas certification sheets for the calibration gases used for this testing program are presented in Appendix A.